 Gate motors work hard to open and close large, often heavy gates at the push of a button.
-But during Winter months they often have to work a bit harder still.
-An understanding of the specific issues is important in understanding how preventative maintenance can help avoid reliability and safety problems.
+But during winter months they often have to work a bit harder still.
+An understanding of the specific issues is important in understanding how preventative maintenance can help avoid problems with the reliability and safety of automated gates.

-Winter usually means higher rainfall, lower temperatures (which can regularly go below freezing at night), leaves and other detritus on the ground, possible snowfall and darker mornings and evenings.
-All of these can affect automatic gate operation so here’s our guide to the ways that Winter maintenance can help maintain reliable and safe automated gate operation.
+The onset of winter means electric gates and their accompanying motors will require an altered maintenance routine based on the obstacles and conditions the new season presents.
+Winter typically means higher rainfall and lower temperatures (which can regularly go below freezing at night), leaves and other detritus on the ground, possible snowfall and darker mornings and evenings.
+All of these can affect automatic gate operation, so here’s our guide to the ways that winter maintenance can help maintain reliable and safe automated gate operation.

-Any machinery that starts from a static condition to one where elements of it move faces issues in colder conditions as it can require more force to get things moving.
-Think of your car and starting it on cold, Winter mornings.
+Any machinery that alternates between stationery and moving can face issues in colder conditions.
+This is because it can require more force to get things moving.
+Think of your car and starting it on cold, winter mornings.
 It usually takes a bit longer to get going than it does when it’s warmer, and the same happens with gate motors.

 Articulated arms, gears, sliding stainless steel rams and wheel hubs and bearings all need to be lubricated to ensure smooth movement with as little friction as possible.
-Hinges also need to be greased regularly to ensure minimal resistance from the gates does not strain motors.
+Hinges also need to be greased regularly to ensure minimal resistance from the gates so as not to strain the motors.

 Photocells provide essential safety for gate automation systems.
 However, they are also attractive to slugs and insects which can damage circuit boards and obscure sensors.
-Regular cleaning inside the photocell casings and sealing joints and cable grommets with silicone sealant all helps keep safety photocells doing their job.
+Regular cleaning inside the photocell casings and sealing joints and cable grommets with silicone sealant can all help keep safety photocells doing their job.

 Underground motors should be installed with adequate drainage to ensure the motors don’t sit in water for any period of time.
-Rotting leaves and other debris from driveways can block drainage holes so regular checks to ensure water is draining properly from underground motor boxes is required.
+Rotting leaves and other debris from driveways can block drainage holes.
+Regular checks to ensure water is draining properly from underground motor boxes are required.

 It helps to mount ram motors at a slight angle so that the gate mounted arm end is 4 to 8mm below the gate motor end.
 This allows rainwater to run down the arms away from the motors rather than into the motors.
-This prevents water from entering the motor casing, dispersing the water-soluble grease used to lubricate moving parts and causing gears to wear where they mesh without sufficient lubrication.
+As a result, this prevents water from entering the motor casing and dispersing the water-soluble grease used to lubricate moving parts, potentially causing gears to wear due to insufficient lubrication.

-Regular use of automated gates is often at the beginning and end of the day when homeowners go to work and take children to school.
-In the dark, gates can move without being seen where street lighting or car headlights don’t illuminate the gates through their full range of travel.
-It can be very useful to install additional lighting that illuminates the gates when they’re operated.
+Regular use of automated gates is often at the beginning and end of the day when homeowners go to and from work and the school run.
+In the dark, gates may move into areas where street lighting or car headlights don’t illuminate their full range of travel.
+In these cases, it can be very useful to install additional lighting that illuminates the gates throughout their full range of operation.
 This can be with motion detectors or triggered by the gate operation itself.

 Gate automation safety is a vitally important aspect of any automatic gate installation.
-If you have any questions, call Linkcare on 01895 232 626 and we’ll advise you on how to makes automatic gates safer.
+If you have any questions, call Linkcare on 01895 232 626, and we can offer advice, for more information take a look at how to make automatic gates safer.